Last Updated on May 6, 2024 by Abhishek Sharma

 In general, the choice of method for converting binary to decimal in Java will depend on the specific requirements of the application, including the size and complexity of the binary numbers to be converted, the desired level of precision, and the overall performance goals of the application.

-Q1.
-What is the maximum size of the binary number that can be converted to a decimal using the parseInt() method?
+3. What is the maximum size of a binary number that can be converted to decimal in Java?